Ukrainian men dragged away outside Kyiv nightclubs and restaurants by army recruiters

 Kyiv is straining to hold back Russia’s military might, especially in the eastern Donetsk region, and appear not to have the manpower or weaponry to launch its own offensive.

-Though Russia’s gains have been incremental, its steady forward movement appears to be slowly adding up as the Ukrainians are pushed backward, while also sapping morale.
+Though Russia’s gains have been incremental, its steady forward movement appears to be slowly adding up as the Ukrainians are pushed backwards.

 Join our commenting forum